- Services & Solutions

 By evaluating school-based behavioral health interventions and professional development efforts, SRI provides high-quality evidence and actionable recommendations for improving students’ behavior and academic competencies.
 Our goal is to help district and school personnel develop supportive environments and implement effective strategies and policies that promote positive behavior, enhance protective factors, increase academic engagement, and improve academic performance.

-SRI is examining data on 900 young adults with autism to characterize their school and career choices after high school.
+SRI examined data on 900 young adults with autism to characterize their school and career choices after high school.

-SRI is examining the effectiveness of academic, social/behavioral, and vocational interventions in schools for students with autism.
+SRI examined the effectiveness of academic, social/behavioral, and vocational interventions for students with autism.

 Through the Center, SRI conducted randomized trials of interventions for students with severe behavior problems in first through third grades.